 Disposal of records covers off the ways to undertake disposal by using the disposal authority and record survey's as well as determining disposal actions and legislative requirements.

-This subject covers the skills and knowledge required to work in a healthy and safe manner in a records management role.
+This subject covers the skills and knowledge required to work in a healthy and safe manner.
 You will learn to recognise hazards, the importance of safety signs and how to raise safety issues within a workplace.
 This is a great entry level subject to help you act and respond in a safe manner and it also covers how to respond to emergency incidents.

 Being able to organise personal work priorities is an essential job skill.
 Learn how to set and meet work priorities through time management and planning your work schedule.
 Skills to identify potential problems and prevent stress in the workplace are also covered.
 Also learn the importance of professional development activities.